bpolishevsk/react-iCinema/README.md

 <h2>Installation</h2>
-Use the package manager [npm](https://www.npmjs.com/) to install iCinema.
+Use the package managesr [npm](https://www.npmjs.com/) to install iCinema.

 Setup the project and install the packages by running:
 ```bash